One 8 to 10-pound bone-in, smoked, fully-cooked ham, butt or shank portion

 2 tablespoons mixed colored peppercorns, cracked

 Let the ham sit at room temperature 30 minutes.
 Preheat the oven to 325 degrees F. Trim off any skin from the ham if needed.
 Score the ham through the fat in a diagonal crosshatch pattern without cutting into the meat.
 Place the ham, flat-side down, on a rack in a roasting pan.
 Pour 1/4 inch of water into the bottom of the pan.
 Roast the ham until it reaches an internal temperature of about 130 degrees F, about 2 1/2 hours or 15 minutes per pound.

 Remove the ham from the oven when it has reached 130 degrees F internally.
 Increase the oven temperature to 425 degrees F. Spoon or brush some of the glaze all over the ham.
 Add water as needed to the bottom of the pan.
-Return the ham to the oven and roast, basting every 10 minutes with the remaining glaze, until glossy, glazed and well browned, about 45 minutes more.
+Return the ham to the oven and roast, basting every 10 minutes with the remaining glaze, until well-lacquered and slightly crispy on the edges, about 45 minutes more.